© Marilyn Roberts 2012 - Web Design www.fiskprinters.co.uk

 The children and grandchildren

-Although concerned mostly with the history of medieval and Tudor England, Marilyn Roberts has also carried out extensive research on the lives of the children and grandchildren of Queen Victoria and Prince Albert, which can be found in the forthcoming The Bare Bones of Queen Victoria’s Family Tree.
+Although concerned mostly with the history of medieval and Tudor England, Marilyn Roberts has also carried out extensive research on the lives of the children and grandchildren of Queen Victoria and Prince Albert, which can be found in The Bare Bones of Queen Victoria’s Family Trees, published in 2012.
+We are proud to have been invited to supply this book to Gift Shops on the royal estate at Sandringham. and to Romsey Abbey, Hampshire, the burial place of Earl Mountbatten of Burma.